frabranca/master-thesis-preliminary/README.md

 # Master Thesis: Optical Flow Determination using Integrate & Fire Neurons
 **Project Task:** investigating on using the SynSense's [speck2e](https://www.synsense.ai/products/speck-2/) neuromorphic device for optical flow determination.
 ## Details
 This repository contains the preliminary experiments of my master thesis project, specifically, the testing of the speck2e.
+You can see more details about the full project [here](https://repository.tudelft.nl/record/uuid:b4f643b2-a64f-4fb4-a18f-5012364f7b0f).
 To get familiar with Samna and Sinabs (libraries developed by SynSense), the speck is tested on the Neuromorphic MNIST dataset (N-MNIST).
 Other scripts are included to analyse the undergoing processes inside the device.
 For instance:

 - read the membrane potential of the neurons and its decay (``speck_membrane_potential.py``, ``speck_bias_test.py``);
 - visualize the output of the event-based camera (``event_based_video_tools/visualizer.py``);